CyrusKashef/BK_Randomizer/README.txt

 * Door Of Grunty Only: All worlds will automatically open, and the value for the Door Of Grunty can be set on the side (from 0 to 99).
 A value can be chosen at random by pressing the Jiggy button.
 * Free Transformations: All Mumbo transformations won't cost you a single Mumbo Token.
 * One Health Only: You will only have one health the entire game, no matter how many Empty Honeycombs you pick up.
 Good luck not getting hit or falling!
+* Remove Floating Jiggies: Any non-spawning Jiggy gets removed from the game, limiting the number of Jiggies to 56 (the randomizer will only allow 55 to allow double health).
 ##### Notes, Blue Eggs, Red Feathers, & Gold Feathers
 * Randomize: Based on the number of notes needed to complete the game, the odds of a note appearing will be adjusted.
+Adds another dropdown to have the exact number of notes or have 1.1 times more than required.
 * All Notes: All eggs and feathers become notes.
 Brentildas are replaced with egg and feather refills.
 The refill at that Brentilda location is random.
 * Scaling Note Doors: Depending on how many notes you set the 810 Note Door Value to, the number of notes needed per proceeding door will be increased/decreased accordingly.
 * Final Note Door Only: Removes all note doors proceeding the 810 Note Door, and sets the value of the 810 Note Door to the desired value.
 A random value can be chosen by clicking the Note button.